Psalm 102: Catholic church

+Book of Common Prayer

-In the Book of Common Prayer of the Church of England and liturgies derived from them, Psalm 102 is sung or said at Mattins on the 20th day of each month.
+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the twentieth day of the month, as well as at Evensong on Ash Wednesday.

 Musical settings

+Heinrich Schütz set Psalm 102 in a metred paraphrase in German, "Hör mein Gebet und laß zu dir", SWV 200, for the Becker Psalter, published first in 1628.
 The second verse is set in the first part of Hear my prayer, O Lord, an anthem composed in 1682 by Henry Purcell, using the translation of the Book of Common Prayer.

 Verses 25b-28 (interspersed with Psalm 90) form the text of Jochen Klepper's 1938 Neujahrslied (New Years' Song).

 In contemporary music, the Psalm was used in Semler's song titled "Psalm 102" from their 2021 EP "Late Bloomer".

+As part of his five-volume "Revenant Psalms" project, seminary professor Timothy Slemmons paraphrased Psalm 102 in its entirety and arranged it for a guitar-based setting, entitled "Martyrs on the March."